 6. People try to claim that it stimulates concentration.
-But I don’t buy it.
-Do you really think a slap of Big Red or 2 pieces of Orbit are going to make you do that much better on the test?
+But I don't buy it.
+Do you really think a slap of Big Red or 2 pieces of Orbit is going to make you do that much better on the test?
 How about an interactive, stimulating classroom, a healthy breakfast, or 8 hours of sleep?
-That’s what I’d rather focus on for my students.
+That's what I'd rather focus on for my students.

 7. Opening Pandora's box to a host of other classroom discussions.
 If students can chew gum (which I'm opposed to), why can't they carry around a water bottle (which I support)?
 Why can't they eat snacks or bring in soda pop?

 8. It sets a negative precedent for years to come.
 We are animals of habit.
 If we can model good behaviors in our students in any age, they can become standards for years to come.
 If teachers restrict the ability to chew gum in class, it's possible that students will go to college and be on interviews and think to themselves - I shouldn't have gum in a professional setting.
 It's amazing how many young adults - or even the President of the United States - forget about that.